dherault/react-block-text/react-block-text/README.md

 type ReactBlockTextImagePluginSubmitter = () => {
   progress: number  // Between 0 and 1
-  imageKey?: string // The reference to the image once it's uploaded isError?: boolean // If true, the upload failed and an error will be displayed on the editor }
+  imageKey?: string // The reference to the image once it's uploaded isError?: boolean // If true, the upload failed and an error will be displayed in the editor }

 function onSubmitFile(file: File): Promise<ReactBlockTextImagePluginSubmitter>